Angel-125/DSEV/GameData/WildBlueIndustries/DSEV/Readme.txt

 ---REVISION HISTORY---

+2.3.0 Tank Redux

+This release remasters the fuel tanks, adds a couple new ones, and introduces a new Size 2 decoupler and probe core.

+Remodled Parts
+- 3.75m "Duna" Fuel Tanks: The existing Size 3 tanks have been remodeled and renamed the "Duna" series of tanks.
+CRAFT BUILT WITH THESE TANKS ARE SAFE!
+Just the names shown in the parts catalog and the texturing have changed.
+The tanks have several textures to choose from.
+You can switch between gray, white, and orange textures.
+Conversion Chart:
+FLM-3600 -> Duna-36
+FLM-7200 -> Duna-72
+FLM-14400 -> Duna-144

+- 2.5m "Delta" Fuel Tanks: The existing Size 2 tanks have been remodeled and renamed the "Delta" series of tanks.
+CRAFT BUILT WITH THESE TANKS ARE SAFE!
+Just the names shown in the parts catalog and the texturing have changed.
+You can switch between traditional orange and a new white texture.
+Conversion Chart:
+FLM-1600 -> Delta-16
+FLM-3200 -> Delta-32
+FLM-6400 -> Delta-64

+- 1.25m "Moho" Fuel Tanks: The existing Size 1 tanks have been remodeled and renamed the "Moho" series of tanks.
+CRAFT BUILT WITH THESE TANKS ARE SAFE!
+Just the names shown in the parts catalog and the texturing have changed.
+Conversion Chart:
+FLM-200 -> Moho-2
+FLM-400 -> Moho-4
+FLM-800 -> Moho-8

+- Delta Engine Coupler: This Size 2 part now switches between orange and white.

+New Parts
+- Delta-8 Storage Tank: This is the same size as the Rockomax X200-8 tank.
+It comes in orange and white
+- Duna-18 Storage Tank: The same height as the Rockomax X200-8, this Size 3 tank holds a variety of resources.
+It has several textures to choose from.
+- Delta Decoupler: This slim Size 2 decoupler can be switched from orange and white.
+- Delta Guidance Unit: While not as advanced as the RC-L01 Remote Guidance Unit, the Delta Guidance Unit combines a probe core with a SAS package.
+It comes in orange and white and is available when you unlock Specialized Control.

+Reference Designs
+- Hyperion T.A.V. now uses stock shuttle wings.
+- Added Delta Heavy reference design.
+It can lift 36 metric tons into orbit with delta-v to spare.
+Be sure to re-root the craft to your payload.

 2.2.5
 - BARIS is now an optional download as originally intended- just took awhile for me to figure out how to make that work.
 DO NOT DELETE the 000ABARISBridgeDoNotDelete FOLDER!
 That plugin is the bridge between this mod and BARIS.
 - Fixed some issues with Cryo Engines support.